VCCRI/SVPV/README.md

 Structural Variant Prediction Viewer
 ------------------------------------
 View predicted structural variant regions from paired-end whole genome sequencing alignments and compare calls from differenct structural variant prediction algorithms.
 Statistics related to structural variants are presented in a form that allows users to visually identify false postive calls.
 Input is a set alignment files (SAM/BAM/CRAM format), and a set of structural variant predictions on these alignments (VCF files).
 Output is a set of pdf files of structural variant regions.

-Deletions (DEL), duplications (DUP), copy number variations (CNV) and inversions (INV) are supported.
-Translocations (TRA) and insertions (INS) are not supported.
+Deletions (DEL), duplications (DUP), copy number variations (CNV), inversions (INV), and insertions (INS) are supported.
+Limited support exists for breakends ('BND') and translocations ('TRA').

 ###Requirements
 **Basic**